rstats-wtf/wtf-workshop/comms/email.md

 1. A recent version of R (we recommend 3.6+)
 2. A recent version of RStudio (we recommend 1.2.5000+; versions earlier than 1.1 will _not_ work)
-3. Git and GitHub set up and connected to RStudio
+3. Git and GitHub set up and connected to RStudio (including a GitHub personal access token)

 Instructions on the necessary git and GitHub setup are here: https://happygitwithr.com/workshops.html#pre-workshop-set-up.
 Completing this will take at least 1-2 hours, and really does need to be done before the workshop starts.

 We are happy to help if you run into any issues.
 Please post questions on {COMMUNITY THREAD} and one of us will get back to you there.
+We will also have TAs onsite who may be able to help during a break prior to the first git/GitHub session, but do not rely on that.
+We can't deal with many people or with very tricky issues in that setting.
+It is much better to complete the setup in advance.